 - This DC1 variant was possible by the extension of the second core, bringing total sleep to > 6 hours.

 “Oh yeah definitely.
 Quite often actually, I almost certainly see people who’ve had a strong impression on me in my dreams.
 Sometimes even if I think about a person who had it quite a while ago and suddenly comes to memory, I likely will dream about them.
 Probably not in the immediate next naps, but next day or the day after.

 I also have better dream recall on DC1 than on E2.”

 – Erthiros on his E2 and DC1 experiences.

 NOTE: Another example with daydreaming and thoughts/concerns during waking hours that can affect dream contents.

-NOTE: Some major daily concerns or somewhat significant personal events that became incorporated into dreaming later on.
+NOTE: Some major daily concerns or somewhat significant personal events that became parts of dreaming experiences later on.

 NOTE: This is an example of the two-day-residue effect, where incorporation into dreams took one day following the event that happened.